MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 Admins can use the following group policies to configure and manage Microsoft Edge sync:

 - [SyncDisabled](./microsoft-edge-policies.md#syncdisabled): Disables data synchronization.
-This policy disables cloud synchronization only and has no affect on the RoamingProfileSupportEnabled policy.
+This policy disables cloud synchronization only and has no effect on the RoamingProfileSupportEnabled policy.
 - [SavingBrowserHistoryDisabled](./microsoft-edge-policies.md#savingbrowserhistorydisabled): Disables saving browsing history and sync and open tabs sync.
 - [AllowDeletingBrowserHistory](./microsoft-edge-policies.md#allowdeletingbrowserhistory): When this policy is set to disabled, history sync will also be disabled.
 - [SyncTypesListDisabled](./microsoft-edge-policies.md#synctypeslistdisabled): Configure the list of data types that are excluded from synchronization.
 Use this policy to limit the type of data uploaded to the Microsoft Edge synchronization service.